bvrsr3/Computational-Fluid-Dynamics/Parallel 1D heat diffusion/README.md

 # Parallelized - 1D Heat diffusion equation

 ## Governing equation:
+Following is the 1D Heat conduction equation.
+In this work, the equation is solved numerically using a serial code and parallel code using MPI.
 <p align = "center">
 $\frac{\partial T}{\partial t} = \kappa \frac{\partial ^2 T}{\partial x^2}$
 </p>